Siaka Stevens: Interrupted premiership

-The Stevens Presidency
+Presidency

 In 1973, the first elections under the new constitution were held.
 The polls were marred by violence and were boycotted by the SLPP, which gave the APC all 85 seats in the House of Representatives.
 In March 1976 Stevens was re-elected President unopposed by the House.
 Stevens's first vice-president from 1971 until leaving office in 1985 was Sorie Ibrahim Koroma.

 Throughout the remainder of the 1970s, Stevens continued to consolidate his power, which culminated in a 1978 referendum on a new constitution that would create a one-party state with the APC as the only legally permitted party.
 Stevens billed the proposed one-party system as more African than Western-style democracy.
 However, the country had been a de facto one-party state since Sierra Leone became a republic.
 On 12 June, 97.1% of voters were reported to have voted for the new one-party constitution, an implausibly high total that could have only been obtained by massive fraud.
 Observers agreed that the elections had been heavily manipulated by the government.
 Proving this, even areas where the SLPP was still dominant were reported as supporting the one-party state by landslide margins.

 Following the election, all opposition members of the House of Representatives were required to join Stevens's APC or lose their seats.
 Two years after being re-elected for a five-year term, Stevens was sworn in for an additional term of seven years, having by then adopted the title of "Dr." He also became known as "Pa Shaki".

 President Stevens served as Chairman of the Organisation of African Unity (OAU) from 1 July 1980 to 24 June 1981, and engineered the creation of the Mano River Union, a three country economic federation of Sierra Leone, Liberia and Guinea.
 Stevens held additional office of Minister of Finance from December 1981 to early 1982.